 LSF - League of Silent Flight

 After the launch, little sound or movement is evident among the small group of pilots whose gazes pierce the sky.
-Yet there is tension and keen anticipation: all are alert for the tiny, almost indiscernible lift of a wing that signals a bubble of warm, rising air.
-Now, a turn begins and then at tightening sweep into the lift The pilot curves his obedient ship upward, betraying his or her satisfaction by just a hint of a smile and a noticeable relaxation.
+Yet there is tension and keen anticipation: all are alert for the subtle lift of a wing that signals a bubble of warm, rising air.
+Now, a turn begins and then, at a tightening sweep into the lift, the pilot curves his obedient ship upward, betraying his or her satisfaction by just a hint of a smile and a noticeable relaxation.
 Minutes, or perhaps more than an hour later, the sailplane reappears at a lower altitude and is electronically grooved to a perfect landing on the grass at the feet of its once-remote master.
 Such a scene is repeated and recreated thousands of times during the soaring season all over the world by men and women of all ages and talents.

 Who are these people?
-What are they doing?
-And WHY?
+What are they doing - and why?

 In these frantic times which seem, more than ever, full of sound and fury, signifying nothing, there is an oasis; cool, clean, quiet and very personal.
-The serenity of soaring is available to each of us just for the asking.
+The serenity of R/C soaring is available to each of us just for the asking.
 Those who pause to refresh themselves at the spring always return to it, or, having found it never depart.

 And how shall you be known, one to another?
-By your deeds and sportsmanship - and by a small, white, soaring gull intertwined with the sky-blue letters "LSF " proudly worn over your heart and displayed on the Wings of your timeless, silent machine.
+By your deeds and sportsmanship - and by a small, white, soaring gull intertwined with the sky-blue or gold letters "LSF. " proudly worn over your heart and displayed on your sailplane .

 Main Image: Ken-by-Geppetto Bassetto, Jojo Grini and friends, Lee Achison, Cliff Browneye's Super V, Kurt Zimmerman